OreOliciouZ/MotD.md/Space Engineers.md

 * No Block limits
 * Each turret type is limited to 4x per grid
 * [B&R](https://steamcommunity.com/sharedfiles/filedetails/?id=2178475890) 1x per player and grid
-* For more information about our device limits type after placing the device !blocklimit mylimit
+* For more information about our device limits type !blocklimit limits
 * Limits are subject to change

 ## Vote for rewards